Operational verification of the existence of a spacetime manifold: Mechanics and time

 Again, we have an intuition that this is not a complete description of the motion of the two pendulums.
 But now we can formalize this intuition as follows.
 Given the individual configuration spaces $S_A$ and $S_B$, a priori one can say that the \textit{joint} configuration space will be the set $S_A\times S_B$.
 One can visualize this experimental result within this set graphically, as follows.
 Pick a random permutation $\pi$ of $N$ elements, and construct the following $2\times N$ matrix,

 which describes an arbitrary ``pairing'' of each measurement $a_k$ to some measurement $b_{\pi(k)}$.
-These pairings define $N$ points on a scatter plot in the space $S_A\times S_B$, which will typically look like the one in FIG. \ref{figure2}.
+These pairings define $N$ points on a scatter plot in the space $S_A\times S_B$, which will typically look like the one in Figure \ref{figure2}.

 One can draw a similar scatter plot for every choice of the permutation function $\pi$.
 Since for $N$ measurements there are $N!$ possible permutations, there are also $N!$ scatter plots.
-But, as an experimental result of our thought experiment, among all those scatter plots, there will be \textit{one special plot}, corresponding to the permutation denoted as $\tilde{\pi}$, which is visually very distinguishable from the rest, and looks like the one in FIG. \ref{figure3}.
+But, as an experimental result of our thought experiment, among all those scatter plots, there will be \textit{one special plot}, corresponding to the permutation denoted as $\tilde{\pi}$, which is visually very distinguishable from the rest, and looks like the one in Figure \ref{figure3}.

 Looking at the plot, it is straightforward to interpret it as a set of points on a $1$-dimensional curve, denoted $\cC$.
 The experimental fact that the joint configuration space $S_{A\cup B}$ is equal to the curve $\cC$ has one important consequence --- it captures our intuition of a more precise description of the motion of pendulums $A$ and $B$.
 This is because the curve $\cC$ is equivalent to a functional dependence (a \textit{correlation}) between observables $a$ and $b$, of the general form